Title: Professor of Chinese Language and Literature, Director of Asian Studies Program

 What can a student expect when taking one of your classes?

-Students in my classes will learn about current and interesting subject matters in Asian cultures and literature, and communicative Chinese language skills.
-Students will be challenged to think critically and learn to develop writing and teamwork skills.
+Students in my classes will learn about current global issues, interesting subject matters in Asian cultures and literature, and communicative Chinese language skills.
+Students will be engaged in group discussions and group activities to develop cross-cultural sensitivity and intellectual curiosity.

 What excites you about teaching at Marietta College?